 Not only were women "unclean" during this time but also the men who had sex with them.
 Additionally, anyone who touched their discharge was also considered unclean.

 And everything that she lies on (when she is apart from her husband) in her impurity (when she is having her period) shall be unclean . . .
 And whoever touches her bed (it does not matter whether it is her husband or someone else) shall wash his clothes . . .

 And if any man (ignorantly) lies (e.g. has intercourse) with her at all, and her impurity (her blood during her period) is on him, he shall be unclean seven days (Leviticus 15:20 - 22, 24).

-If you do a little research, you will find there are quite a few contemporary researchers who have found that there are many sound medical reasons for abstaining from copulation during the time of a woman's menses.
+If you do a little research, you will find there are quite a few contemporary researchers who have found that there are many sound medical reasons for abstaining from intercourse during the time of a woman's menses.